 Doctors and other health care providers do not always treat patients professionally.
 The result for the injured patient in an accident can be severe, including significant medical complications or even death.
-At the offices of Purcell Law, we represent people who are injured as the result of such medical malpractice, including negligent treatment by doctors, dentists, psychiatrists, chiropractors, nurses and other health care providers.
+At the my law firm, Purcell Law, I, attorney Chris Purcell, represent people who are injured as the result of such medical malpractice, including negligent treatment by doctors, dentists, psychiatrists, chiropractors, nurses and other health care providers.

 While a simple accident is not always enough to constitute malpractice, a death or personal injury caused by the failure to provide reasonably appropriate care or the failure to diagnose detectable illnesses may be malpractice.